Catalog Number: CG-0032

 Fossil Prismatic Layer

-I’ve done an entire posting relating to prismatic layer in Sea Pens.
+I’ve done an entire posting relating to the prismatic layer in Sea Pens.
 This one shows the layer well.
 It appears as tall spines of material aligned towards the surface.
 These photos show it.

 Specimen Dimensions